Starlink Gen 3 Router

 Strengths

-• WiFi 6 with tri-band delivers dramatically better range and speed than Gen 2
+• WiFi 6 with tri-band radios delivers better range and mesh performance than older Starlink routers

 Weaknesses

-• Retail pricing ($199+) much higher than Starlink Shop
+• Retail pricing can be much higher than Starlink direct pricing

 Frequently Asked Questions